Koldy PHP Framework — Session

 Transport

-The transport setting controls how the session ID is passed between the client and the server.
-There are two modes: cookie (the default) and header.
+The transport key in configs/session.php controls how the session ID is delivered to the client on every response and read back on every request.
+Two modes are available: cookie (default) and header.

 'transport' => [